kalis26/Smart-Farming/docs/implementation-overview.md

 ## 5) Readings and alerts

 `SmartFarmingSystem` is the application coordinator.
-It does not own cultures, animals, or sensors.
+It does not own cultures, animals, basins, or sensors, and it does not expose methods such as `ajouterCulture`, `ajouterAnimal`, or `ajouterCapteur`.

 Key responsibilities:

-- `ajouterZone(Zone zone)`: registers a zone.
+- `ajouterZone(Zone zone)`: registers a zone and rejects duplicate zone codes.
 - `recevoirReleve(Releve releve)`: central entry point for readings sent by sensors.
-- `simulerCycleReleves(Random random)`: asks every active sensor in every registered zone to send one reading.
+- `simulerCycleReleves(Random random)`: asks every active sensor in every registered zone to send one reading and returns a `ResultatSimulation`.
 - `enregistrerReleveNumerique(...)` and `enregistrerReleveGPS(...)`: convenience methods that route through `recevoirReleve`.
 - `alertesActives()` and `alertesFiltrees(...)`: alert consultation.
 - `genererRapportProduction(...)`: production summary.

+Entity and sensor assignment belongs to the domain classes:

+- `ZoneCulture.ajouterCulture(...)`
+- `ZoneElevage.ajouterAnimal(...)`
+- `ZoneAquacole.ajouterBassin(...)`
+- `Zone.ajouterCapteur(...)`

 Automatic alert rules: